2016–17 Ukrainian Cup: Second Preliminary round (1/32)

-Round of 20 (1/16)
+Round of 32 (1/16)

 In this round six teams from the 2016–17 Ukrainian Premier League (bottom placed) and 14 winners from the Second Preliminary round enter this stage of the competition which also includes 10 teams from the 2016–17 Ukrainian First League, 4 teams from the 2016–17 Ukrainian Second League.
-The draw for this round was held on 17 August 2016 at the House of Football in Kyiv.
+While only 20 teams participated in the round, officially it was identified as the Round of 32 or the 1/16 finals. (see Single-elimination tournament#nomenclature) The draw for this round was held on 17 August 2016 at the House of Football in Kyiv.